-Professional Graduate Schools/Vocational Colleges are universities/junior colleges where you can gain knowledge and learn both theory and practical skills in preparation for a particular vocation.
+They are universities and junior colleges where students can acquire the knowledge, theory, and practical skills necessary to enter a specific profession.
 The curriculum ties together academic knowledge from school with actual industries and the regional community, so in addition to attending lectures, these schools offer opportunities for hands-on learning both inside and outside of the classroom.

 University Transfer System

-When a junior college graduate enrolls in a four-year university to complete their bachelor's degree (often as a second or third year student), it is called transferring.
+When a junior college graduate, etc. enrolls in a four-year university to complete their bachelor's degree (often as a second or third year student), it is called transferring.

-Individuals who graduated from a junior college or technical school
+・ Individuals who graduated from a junior college or technical